 Nutrition Through the Seasons

 The U.S. Department of Agriculture promotes the importance of varying nutrition, and the USDA seasonal produce guide shows what fruits and veggies are in season in the United States depending on the time of year.
 So, before identifying what produce is being grown in your state, you can also determine fresh produce based on seasonality on a larger scale.
-Additionally, the Center for Urban Education and Sustainable Agriculture (CUESA) provides excellent seasonality charts based on the farming in Northern California.
+Additionally, the Center for Urban Education and Sustainable Agriculture (CUESA) provides excellent seasonality charts based on farming in Northern California.
 California leads the country when it comes to fruit and vegetable production.
 Therefore, a large quantity of “seasonal produce” that is featured in your local grocery store will have come from the farms in California.

 Ripeness Through the Senses